jetthoughts/jetthoughts.github.io/content/blog/its-time-for-active-job-ruby-rails.md

 Looks like our jobs became much cleaner with Active Job.

-And a small notice about deploying these changes to ***production.*** We *should not delete *previous SendNewFeedbackNotificationWorker class right now.
+And a small notice about deploying these changes to *production*.
+We **should not delete** previous `SendNewFeedbackNotificationWorker` class right now.
 Because during deploy it may happen that previously used worker was delayed but has not been processed before the deploy.
-And after deploy this job fails because DelayedJob couldn’t create instance of already deleted class. **Adding and deleting of a job shouldn’t be done in single deploy.**
+And after deploy this job fails because DelayedJob couldn’t create instance of already deleted class. *Adding and deleting of a job shouldn’t be done in single deploy.*

 **Paul Keen** is an Open Source Contributor and a Chief Technology Officer at [JetThoughts](https://www.jetthoughts.com).
 Follow him on [LinkedIn](https://www.linkedin.com/in/paul-keen/) or [GitHub](https://github.com/pftg).
 >  If you enjoyed this story, we recommend reading our [latest tech stories](https://jtway.co/latest) and [trending tech stories](https://jtway.co/trending).